newsraft/newsraft/doc/project-goals.md

 macro m set browser mpv; open-in-browser; set browser w3m
 ```

+#### Vim-like bindings by default

+You don't need to configure anything related to bindings if you are familiar
+with the Vim text editor.
+Also Newsraft borrows from Vim the ability to specify
+index for an entry on which you want to perform an action.
+So, for example, to
+open the link with the index 9 in the browser, you need to press 9 followed by
+the key of the command to open the browser ("o" by default).

 #### Faster feed updates

 Newsraft uses streaming parsers to process feeds, while Newsboat uses DOM